Andowna9/llm-zoomcamp/cohorts/2025/02-vector-search/homework.md

 ## Homework: Vector Search

+Check the [homework notebook](../../../02-vector-search/homework.ipynb) to know how results are obtained.

 In this homework, we will learn more about vector search and embedding.
 Like in the module, we will use Qdrant and fastembed